Welcome to today's edition of the Rush 24-7 podcast.

 Embattled Democrat incumbent Claire McCaskill has now jumped to a 10-point lead over Todd Aiken in the Senate race.

-Most Missouri Republicans want Aiken to quit while most Missouri Democrats want him to stay.
+Most Missouri Republicans want Aiken to quit, while most Missouri Democrats want him to stay.

 So let's go to the audio sound bites on this.

-The Democrats have made a Todd Aiken, oh, by the way, there were 14 polls released yesterday regarding the presidential race and a couple other things, and it's you know, the media's concerned.
+Oh, by the way, there were 14 polls released yesterday regarding the presidential race and a couple other things.

 And that means it's tightening up even more than the polling data indicates.

-And then there's an hilarious story from the AP to the unemployment applications went up, and AP said that this is a sign that the job market is improving, that it is steadying out.
+And AP said that this is a sign that the job market is improving, that it is steadying out.

-An increase in unemployment compensation requests, and this is good news for the employment market.
+And this is good news for the employment market.

 And then there's this.

-There's a Pew Research Center that's Uh poll out.
+There's a Pew Research Center poll out.

-Fifty percent of adults defined as middle class have suffered its worst decade in modern history.
+50% of adults defined as middle class have suffered its worst decade in modern history.

-And I I saw that last night.
+And I saw that last night.

-And that's the first thing I saw, and I went, well, what are people gonna make of this?
+And I went, well, what are people going to make of this?

 Worst decade in modern history.